Israeli troops advance in Gaza to retake part of a corridor dividing north from south

 It wasn’t immediately clear whether the move would entirely block Palestinians from traveling north or south through the Netzarim Corridor.

 Israel used the roughly 4-mile (6-kilometer) corridor as a military zone during the war.
-It ran from the Israeli border to the coast, just south of Gaza City, severing the territory’s largest metropolitan area, and the rest of the north, from the south.
+It ran from the Israeli border to the coast, just south of Gaza City, the territory’s largest metropolitan area.

-Israel continued with airstrikes in Gaza on Wednesday, though at a lower intensity than Tuesday, saying it hit dozens of militants and militant sites, including the command center of a Hamas battalion.
+Israel said airstrikes on Wednesday hit dozens of militants and militant sites, including the command center of a Hamas battalion.
 It denied Palestinian claims that it hit the U.N. guesthouse.

-Fares Awad, an official in the Gaza Health Ministry, said an Israeli strike on a gathering of mourners in the northern town of Beit Lahiya killed 14 and wounded 30 others.
+Fares Awad, an official in the Gaza Health Ministry, said an Israeli strike on a gathering of mourners in the northern town of Beit Lahiya killed 17 and wounded 30.
 The Israeli military had no immediate comment.

 Israel says it will order new evacuations for Palestinians in Gaza soon

-Hundreds of thousands of Palestinians who had fled northern Gaza for the south were prevented from returning throughout the war, until Israel withdrew from Netzarim in January.
+Until Israel withdrew from Netzarim in January, hundreds of thousands of Palestinians who had fled northern Gaza for the south were prevented from returning throughout the war.
 Many of them have since returned.

 But Israel Katz, the Israeli defense minister, said the military would soon order Palestinians to evacuate from combat zones.